kali/lackr/README.md

 as well as improving the rendering performance of rich web page, we decided to add handlebars support to Lackr too.

 It worked very well, so well we also wanted handlebars support in our IOS applications.
-The price of it was that more and more really application level stuff (handlebars handlers for instance) was migrating to the lackr codebase making occasionally deployments a bit difficult to manage, by binding lackr versions to the app versions.
+The price of it was that more and more really application level stuff (handlebars handlers for instance) was migrating to the Lackr codebase making occasionally deployments a bit difficult to manage, by binding Lackr versions to the app versions.

 Time for a refactoring
 ----------------------

-And there was still the issue of the ugly "unfiltered stack loaded in lackr" hack.
+And there was still the issue of the ugly "unfiltered stack loaded in Lackr" hack.
 Definitely a good time to rethink a few things on the black board.

 We decided to switch roles: the unfiltered stack would be the container, and Lackr was to become a library.
 Jetty, heavily used by both components, provided most structural interfaces to build upon.

-Swapping roles would also solve most of the boring configuration issues: the scala app becoming the container, it had all the necessary knowledge to setup lackr components the right way, without duplicating information in pseudo-generic configuration files all over the place.
+Swapping roles would also solve most of the boring configuration issues: the Scala app becoming the container, it had all the necessary knowledge to setup Lackr components the right way, without duplicating information in pseudo-generic configuration files all over the place.

-Also, that way lackr becoms something other people might have interest in instead of a ugly cludge at the core of our web stack...
+Also, that way Lackr becomes something other people might have interest in instead of a ugly kludge at the core of our web stack...